TarangParmar/fpki-guides/_common/10_troubleshooting.md

      <br>
 4. Verify an entry exists for each CA certificate on the chain between the CA that issued your certificate and the Federal Common Policy CA G2.

-**Note:** the presence of the names of intermediate CA certificates issued from the Federal Common Policy CA G2 in the list of "Acceptable client certificate CA names" does not guarantee the right certificates have been added.
-You may need to work with the website administrator to verify the correct intermediate CA certificates issued from the Federal Common Policy CA G2 have been added.
+**Note:** the presence of the name of an intermediate CA certificate issued from the Federal Common Policy CA G2 in the list of "Acceptable client certificate CA names" does not guarantee the right certificate has been added to the application or website's trust store.
+You may need to work with the application or website administrator to verify the correct intermediate CA certificates issued from the Federal Common Policy CA G2 have been added to the trust store.

-#### How can I verify network configurations aren't preventing certificate validation?

-TBD

 #### Are there any useful commands that I should be familiar with?